-What is Inpatient Detox?
+What Is Inpatient Detox?

 When you first stop using drugs or alcohol, you may go through a number of mental and physical symptoms such as anxiety, drug cravings, depressed mood, trouble sleeping (or sleeping too much), stomach problems, muscle aches, or bone pains.1–3 This is known as withdrawal.
-The goal of any detox treatment is to help keep you safe through this process and reduce symptoms as much as possible.
+The goal of any detox program is to help keep you safe through this process and reduce symptoms as much as possible.

-At inpatient detox, you live at a treatment center while you go through detox.
+During inpatient detox, you live at a treatment center while you go through detox.
 Treatment centers could be a hospital or other setting that is able to handle severe medical issues, or it could be a standalone center with less intense medical oversight.
 Staff is onsite around the clock to check your progress and ensure your safety.1,5 By contrast, outpatient detox lets you live at home and attend treatment appointments at a clinic or doctor’s office while still more or less following your daily routine.1

 Detox can help clear your body of drugs and alcohol, but detox alone is rarely enough to kick a substance use disorder in the long term.
 This is because detox doesn’t address the underlying causes of addiction—issues that are important to face to stay substance-free.6–8 Whether you choose inpatient or outpatient detox, the staff will help you find and shift to post-detox treatment for a substance use disorder.

-What to Expect from Inpatient Detox
+What Happens During Inpatient Detox

 - substance use